curtTheNerd/curtthenerd/README.md

 I wrote it mostly tsx-files and incorporated a few plain jsx-files from previous projects just because there is no point in spending more time for an already turning wheel to redo the parts due to convenience reasons.
 Just if someone is asking.
 For further explanation of separate components please look into them on the separate repos here on my GitHub page, almost every part that might needs further explanation is written there.

 The Website has a simple Landing-Page with multilayered Parallax-Banner on top and the Links down below.
-It's unfortunatly unfinished from the particular "rabbit-hole-to-treasure-chamber"-design at the moment until I get a nice background artwork from my graphics designer.
+It's unfortunatly unfinished from the particular "rabbit-hole-down-to-treasure-chamber"-design at the moment until I get a nice background artwork from my graphics designer.

 Utilized dependencies: